waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Berry Collection Strategy: Fly to New Bark Town after finding Jasmine.
 Check trees on R29, R30, R31, R32.

 # Strategy
 - Olivine Lighthouse: Currently on 4F.
-Plan: Defeat the Sailor at (7, 14), then explore the southern/western section for a ladder to 5F.
-If blocked, use pits at (16, 9) or (17, 9).
+- How: Defeat Sailor Kent at (7, 14), then explore the southern/western section for a ladder to 5F.
+If no ladder is found, use the floor pits at (16, 9) or (17, 9) to reach the 3F middle section.

 # Trainer Progress (Olivine Lighthouse)
 - Gentleman Alfred (16, 8, 2F): Defeated.
 - Sailor Huey (11, 3, 2F): Defeated.
 - Bird Keeper Theo (3, 9, 3F): Defeated.
 - Gentleman Preston (13, 5, 3F): Defeated Turn 5602.
-- Sailor Kent (?)
-(7, 14, 4F): Challenged Turn 5616.
+- Sailor Kent (7, 14, 4F): Challenged Turn 5616.

 # Map Notes (Olivine Lighthouse)
 - 3F Eastern Section: Ladder to next floor at (13, 3).